Prockia crucis: Ecology

 Prockia crucis grows best in dappled shade, showing a moderate growth rate when young; preferring moist soil, it can tolerate seasonal flooding.
 The plant is known to be consumed by a few bird species, including the rufous-bellied thrush, white-browed brushfinch, tropical parula, slaty elaenia, and dot-fronted woodpecker; its fruits specifically are appreciated by native fauna.
 Prockia crucis is also the host of Condylorrhiza vestigialis, a species of moth.

 Taxonomy

-Prockia crucis was first published by Carl Linnaeus in 1759 as the type species of its genus, although originlly named by Patrick Browne earlier.
+Prockia crucis was first named by Carl Linnaeus in 1759, but described by Patrick Browne earlier; it serves as the type species of its genus.
 The family that Prockia and this species were placed into was initially ambiguous, either being grouped into Flacourtiaceae under the Cronquist system or Tiliaceae under the Bentham & Hooker system.
 Later on, these families became defunct because of the APG IV and APG systems respectively, resulting in Prockia being classified under Salicaceae according to modern systems; despite these taxonomic changes, the tribe Prockia is within, Prockieae, has remained with the genus and has not been absent in any of its classifications.